 You can display the same information above but as vertical bars.
 This is the exact type of chart that you saw earlier in this guide.
 It is also sometimes referred to as a “column chart” because the bars are arranged as vertical columns.

-The process to prepare the data for a vertical bar chart is the same for a horizontal one.
+The process of preparing the data for a vertical bar chart is the same for a horizontal one.
 There should be two columns: one with your categories and the other with your count or frequency data.

 Again, the process is the same as the horizontal bar chart.
 You’re going to open ChartExpo and click on PPC Charts.
 The only difference is that this time you will select Bar Chart Vertical.